 1889: Shaykhu-I Islam of the British Isles.
 HE Shaykh Abdullah Quilliam Bey (born William Henry Quilliam in 1857) founds the English Islamic Association.

-1914: After spending some years in the Ottoman Empire, Quilliam returns to England and renames his organisation the British Muslim Society, based at the Shah Jehan Mosque in Woking.
+1914: After spending some years in the Ottoman Empire, Quilliam returns to England and renames his organization the British Muslim Society, based at the Shah Jehan Mosque in Woking.

 1924: The group undergoes another name change.
 It is renamed as the Western Islamic Association.